 I enjoy the beautiful purple flowers that I get growing lavender.
-But sometimes it can be a problem finding some of the plants turning grey.
+But sometimes it can be a problem finding some of the plants turning gray.

-Your lavender is turning grey because it may have been infected by fungal diseases such as Botrytis blight.
-It may also turn grey due to frost damage, overwatering, lack of pruning, lack of nutrients, or a small growing space.
+Your lavender is turning gray because it’s affected by fungal disease such as Botrytis blight.
+It may turn gray due to frost damage, overwatering, or lack of pruning.
+Lack of sufficient growing space may cause lavender to turn gray.